AugustinaGonja/mealmotion/TESTING.md

 * [views.py](static/media/TESTING/views-profile-PL.png)

 ### Django Testing
+xxx
 # Performance Testing ( Wave & Lighthouse )
 **Wave Contrast Checker**

 I used the WAVE Contrast Checker to verify if my webpages passed accessibility standards.

-The only factor affected was when elements on the page had filters applied - for example, the hero image on the homepage.
-Otherwise, all pages pass the color contrast checker, ensuring accessibility and readability for all users.
+All pages pass the color contrast checker, ensuring accessibility and readability for all users.
+I made sure text and background colors work together.

 ## Performance Results
 I used Lighthouse on ChromeDevTools to test perfomance of my website on desktop - page by page.